fed/blog/content/uses.md

 - [Dato](https://sindresorhus.com/dato) is extremely helpful for staying on top of timezones.
 Its time travel feature is brilliant and helps me with figuring out reasonable times for events across timezones.
 This is especially useful when you have colleagues, friends and family around the world.

-- [Xnip](https://xnipapp.com) is a screenshot tool for Mac that supports annotations, blurring sensitive information and scrolling screenshots.
-It's fast and works quite well.
-I tried a number of different alternatives but I always find myself coming back to it.
-  The only feature I think it's missing is text recognition/OCR.
-That said, lately I've slowly been switching to macOS's built in screenshot tool, with the default set to open in Preview for annotations.
-Preview also has the edge on OCR, with Live Text letting you select and copy text directly from any screenshot.

 ### Writing

 - [iA Writer](https://ia.net/writer) is my go-to application for writing in markdown format.
 It has the best UI/UX in my opinion and a